 the emergency services have many demands on their resources and always use 999 responsibly.

-the Walk-in Centre is open 24 hours every day for patients to access.
+Situated on the Loughborough Hospital site on Epinal Way, the Urgent Care Centre is open 24 hours every day for patients to access.
 No appointment

 is needed and you will be seen by a nurse or doctor as appropriate.